w3c/compute-pressure/README.md

   * Tweak quality-vs-speed knobs in the game’s rendering engine (shadows quality, texture filtering, view distance)

 Technically these can be accomplished by knowing thermal states (e.g., is the system being passively cooled - throttled) as well as CPU pressure states for the threads the site is using such as main thread and workers.
-System thermals is a global state and can be affected by other apps and sites than the observing site.
+System thermal state is a global state and can be affected by other apps and sites than the observing site.

 ### Future Goals